Skip to the main content.

 Precision in cost allocation

-ABC provides a more precise allocation of costs by directly linking them to the activities that generate them, as well as their consumption.
-This allows for a clearer understanding of the actual costs associated with the production of products or the provision of services.
+The ABC method provides more accurate cost attribution by linking costs directly to the activities that generate them, as well as to the resources they consume.
+This allows for a clearer understanding of the real costs associated with the production of goods or the provision of services.

 Identification of value-added activities

-By breaking down costs based on activities, ABC helps identify which activities add value to the final product or service and which do not.
-This can lead to process improvement and automation, reduction, or elimination of activities that do not add value.
+By breaking down costs by activities, the ABC method helps identify which ones add value to the final product or service and which ones don't.
+This can lead to improved processes and automation, reduction, or elimination of non-value-added activities.

 Informed decision-making

-As seen in the previous exercise, by better understanding how costs are generated in the organization, managers can make more informed decisions about pricing, cost management, resource allocation, and process improvement.
+As seen in the example above, by better understanding how costs are generated in the organization, managers can make more informed decisions about pricing, expense management, resource allocation, and process improvement.

 Adaptability to product and service diversity